• A Level/IB History: AQA, CIE, Edexcel, OCR and WJEC

 What I do when I am not tutoring

 When I am not tutoring I am usually researching, writing or lecturing on the history of early modern Europe, particularly Italy in the sixteenth century.
 I publish my work in academic journals and my first book, on the Roman Inquisition and the early Jesuits, will be published next year.
-Occasionally my research takes me from my home-office to exotic archives, from the Vatican to Paris and Turin, though never for very long.
+Occasionally research and speaking engagements take me from my home-office to conferences abroad and exotic archives, though never for very long.

-Charitable work is also an important part of my life.
+Charitable work is also central to my life.
 I am involved in projects for the homeless and marginalised in London and run a charitable trust for an historic monastery in Umbria.